Salvador Puig Antich

 Salvador Puig Antich (/ca/; 30 May 1948 – 2 March 1974) was a Spanish militant anarchist from Catalonia.
 His execution for involvement in a bank robbery and shooting a police officer dead became a cause célèbre in Francoist Spain for Catalan autonomists, pro-independence supporters, and anarchists.
 After fighting the Spanish state with the militant organization Iberian Liberation Movement in the early 1970s, he was convicted and executed by garrote for the death of a police officer during a shoot-out.

 Far left-wing Catalans viewed Puig Antich's judicial death as symbolic retribution for the region's fight for self-government, and his name became commonplace in Barcelona.
 The incident inspired works by Catalan artists Joan Miró and Antoni Tàpies, and a satirical play by the Catalan theater group Els Joglars.
 The 2006 film Salvador depicts Puig Antich's time on death row.
 After the Spanish Supreme Court declined an effort to review the execution, an Argentine court adopted the case under universal jurisdiction in 2013.
+His death sentence and execution were formally overturned in February 2025.

 Iberian Liberation Movement

 Salvador Puig Antich was born 30 May 1948, in Barcelona, Spain.
 He was a member of the Workers' Commissions before he joined the Iberian Liberation Movement (Movimiento Ibérico de Liberación, or MIL).
 The group organized armed robberies against banks, which they called "expropriations", allegedly to fund their actions against Francoist Spain in 1972 and 1973.
-Puig Antich was meanwhile in London: Albert Melzer recalls him being "among the circle of anarchist activists who gathered in London around Miguel Garcia Garcia in the early days of the Centro Iberico" (Camden Town).
+Puig Antich was meanwhile in London: Albert Melzer recalls him being "among the circle of anarchist activists who gathered in London around Miguel García García in the early days of the Centro Iberico" (Camden Town).
 He returned to Spain in September 1973.

-After a series of these robberies, he was arrested for the death of a police inspector during a shootout in the Calle Gerona, Barcelona.
+After a series of these robberies, he was arrested for the death of police inspector Francisco Anguas during a shootout in the Calle Gerona, Barcelona.
 A military court sentenced him to death by garrote vil in the Model prison.
 His execution in March 1974 proceeded despite international outcry, as Spain's second state execution in eight years.
 University students in Barcelona and Madrid went on strike in protest of the execution, whereupon they fought with police.